AndyNew2/hacs-idm-hpweb/README.md

 -- | --
 `sensor` | Show other info from the heat pump.

-## Introduction - what is this home assistant integration about
+## Introduction

 ### What is IDM heat pump web integration

 1. This integration uses the **local HTTP Web** server, which comes now with all iDM heat pumps with **Navigator 2.0**.
 2. It do not use the iDM Web service nor is dependent on any iDM regsitration or **internet or cloud service**.
 All data is still collected **local in your network**.
-3. To make this integration work, your iDM heat pump need to have a **static IP** address or you configured your network router in a way it always assigns the same **ip address**.
-Use the **IP address as the host** name for the integration.
+3. To make this integration work, your iDM heat pump need to have a **static IP** address or you configure your network router in a way, it always assigns the same **ip address**.
+Use the **IP address as the host** name for this integration.
 4. This integration needs the **PIN code** from you iDM heat pump to open the HTTP connection.
-If no PIN code is assigned, the local HTTP on the heat pump is disabled.
-Activate a PIN on the iDM heatpump display.
+If no PIN code is assigned, the local HTTP server on the heat pump is disabled.
+Activate a PIN on the iDM heatpump display, otherwise the integration will not work.
-5. This integration do not provide all entities iDM heat pump can provide, nor gives you any control.
+5. This integration do not provide all entities iDM heat pump can provide, nor gives you any control, till now.
 However, the provided entities enriches other integrations.
 6. This integration is **actually a compantion**, designed to **work together** with the popular **Kodebach iDM Integration** see https://github.com/kodebach/hacs-idm-heatpump .
 However, it still can run standalone, but you will lack a lot of further information.
 7. This integration will run without enabling ModbusTCP protocol by your iDM service team.
 However, I recommend to do so, to be able to run this integration together with the Kodebach integration.
 8. See this Wiki for a picture, what you could see using this integration: https://github.com/AndyNew2/hacs-idm-hpweb/wiki.